 The children of Slingsby C P use computing as part of their everyday learning.
 They have the opportunity to use a variety of technology whilst learning to use it wisely and safely.
 Our children enjoy improving their skills in word processing, PowerPoint, internet web page design and coding.

 - Continue to ensure that curriculum content is covered by each Year group and class, and aim to teach computing lessons in an exciting, stimulating way.

-- Slingsby School has constructed an ICT curriculum that is designed to give all learners, particularly the most disadvantaged, the knowledge and cultural capital they need to succeed in life.
+- Slingsby School’s computing curriculum is ambitious and designed to give all learners, particularly the most disadvantaged, the knowledge and cultural capital they need to succeed in life.

-- Ensure all pupils within the school have access to ICT equipment in order to cover statutory requirements for each stage.
+- Ensure all pupils within the school have access to computing equipment in order to cover statutory requirements for each stage.

 - Ensure teachers have access to computer programmes in order to cover statutory requirements.

 - Equip the children with a knowledge of internet safety, use of social media and the perils of online gaming and information sharing.